cyntaria/UniPal-Backend/README.md

 * [otp-generator]

 ### :bookmark_tabs: License
-NodeJS Starter Template © 2021 by Abdur Rafay Saleem is licensed under CC BY 4.0
+UniPal-Backend © 2021 by Abdur Rafay Saleem is licensed under CC BY 4.0

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)